SamVadidar/RGBT/FLIR_PP/README.md

 pip install -r req.txt

 # Make sure the path to the Dataset is pointing to a folder containing Train, Val and Video sets.
+# Make sure that your terminal is in full size window mode, otherwise you might see an strage progress bar!
 python3 pp.py path/to/FLIR/DATASET
 ```